 Award-Winning Nursing Home Abuse & Neglect Lawyers in Chicago, IL

-Willens Injury Law Offices is a top-rated law firm with an award-winning team of Chicago Personal Injury Lawyers and Accident Attorneys who can help you when you have been injured in a boat accident.
+Willens Injury Law Offices is a top-rated law firm with an award-winning team of Chicago Personal Injury Lawyers and Accident Attorneys who can help you when you or a loved one has been injured in a nursing home abuse case.
 Since we charge no legal fees, unless and until we succeed in obtaining a monetary recovery for you, you can count on us fighting hard to get you the compensation you need and deserve.

 We know that an injury case has the potential to take over a person’s life, making it difficult to move forward.
 People turn to us for the dedicated, caring help they require, regardless of the type of accident they were in or the type of injury sustained.
 We want to help them take control of their situation so they can focus on what matters most — getting back on track.
 This is also why many of our firm’s cases are referred to us from other lawyers and law firms who trust us to handle their friends, family members and clients’ personal injury cases.